developer--/KMM-Multiplayer-Game/README.md

 # KMM-Multiplayer-Game

-Sample usage is pretty simmilar:
+Sample usage is pretty similar:

 In Android
 ```Kotlin